 St. Louis Public Schools faces the challenges of many large urban school districts: high poverty rates, declining enrollment, and high infrastructure related costs.
-Local property taxes, 58% of general operating revenues, have been stable during the last several years of declining property assessed valuations (AV) by increasing the tax rate.
-The current general tax rate is at the voter approved maximum of \$3.75 per \$100 of AV.
-FY2013 property tax receipts were higher due to a one-time recoupment rate used to recover revenue from prior years.
+Local property taxes, 57% of general operating revenues, have been stable during the last several years despite flat property assessed valuations (AV) and a tax rate that is at the voter approved maximum of \$3.75 per \$100 of AV.
 The District's ability to participate in future economic growth is dependent on these factors (AV, tax rate), in addition to tax abatement and tax increment financing (TIF) projects.

-State Aid represents only 14% of general operating revenues and has been declining for years due to decreasing enrollment.
-The State appropriation has not fully funded the new foundation formula as planned, but recent years have shown growth.
-Student enrollment has been a strategic focus and has nearly stabilized since the large student increase in FY2013:
+State Aid represents only 18% of general operating revenues and has been declining for years due to decreasing enrollment.
+The State appropriation has not fully funded the new foundation formula as planned, but recent years have shown growth and the District is budgeted for full funding in FY2016.
+Student enrollment has been a strategic focus and had nearly stabilized since the large student increase in FY2013.
+However, enrollment declined at a higher rate in FY2016 to a projected 23,166 K-12 students due to the opening and expansion of charter schools.

 Fiscal Year K-12 Enrollment

-2006 35,361

 2007 32,135

 2008 27,574

 2009 26,108

 2010 25,046

 2011 23,576

 2012 22,516

 2013 25,200

 2014 24,869

-2015 24,620
+2015 24,154

+2016 23,166

-The District's financial position has improved considerably over the past three years, from a significant operating deficit to a positive fund balance.
+The District's financial position has improved considerably over the past four years, from a significant operating deficit to a positive fund balance.
 However, challenges remain and the work is not complete.
 We will continue to give our best efforts to provide the necessary student resources with the support of the community, partners and other stakeholders.